rafawelsh/Budget-App/README.md

 Lessons from this project:
   1. Module pattern design
   2. Architertural thinking on projects
-  3. Implementation of IFFE functions
+  3. Implementation of IIFE functions